mcm223/dwa15-spring2018/servers-and-git/local-server-troubleshooting.md

     + MySQL errors: `C:\xampp\mysql\data\mysql_error`
     + Alternatively, from the XAMPP Control Panel, there's a *logs* button next to each service.

-Tip: The amount of information in log files

 ## Port issues
 The #1 cause of MAMP or XAMPP not being able to start Apache or MySQL is a conflicting port issue, that is, some other service on your computer is already using the port that Apache or MySQL is trying to use.

 Ideally, we'd like to use Apache's default port `80` and MySQL's default port `3306`.

 ## Freeing ports on Windows